This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 To soft boil eggs in the Instant Pot, cook them for 3 minutes at high pressure and quick release.
 For fully set egg whites and slightly soft yolks, hard-boiled eggs take 4-5 minutes to cook at high pressure.
 For firm yolks, cook eggs for 6-7 minutes at high pressure.

-I cook 6 eggs at a time using a single trivet in my 6 qt.
-Instant Pot.
-To cook a larger batch, use an egg steamer rack.
+I cook a dozen eggs at a time using a single trivet in my 6 quart Instant Pot.
+To cook a larger batch, use an egg steamer basket.
 You can cook as many eggs at a time as can fit in the pot without overcrowding.

 Use high pressure to make Instant Pot boiled eggs, then quick release to release the pressure.